 After the secularization the Café name changed into Vörösmarty, but since 1984 the name Gerbeaud has shined again above the entrance.

 Erwin Müller, a German businessman, buys the 4-storey Gerbeaud building.
 Gerbeaud Gasztronómia Ltd. takes over the management of the Gerbeaud House in the spirit of tradition and innovation.
-We consider it our task is to introduce new flavours and textures to those who are enthusiastic about gourmet foods, and to assist them in their discovery of good, quality products.
+We believe it is our task to introduce new flavours and textures to those who are enthusiastic about gourmet foods, and to assist them in their discovery of good, quality products.

 We introduce our new brand image and our new cake selection, whose illustrious representatives are the Royal Chocolate and the Salty-peanut-apricot.

-Our owners - Katalin Pintér and daughter, Anna Niszkács - travel to the Cacao Barry chocolate lab in France to made the Or Noir 1858 dark chocolate - 71,9% minimum of cocoa – in collaboration with the mesethers there.
+Our owners - Katalin Pintér and daughter, Anna Niszkács - travel to the Cacao Barry chocolate lab in France to make the Or Noir 1858 dark chocolate - 71,9% minimum of cocoa – in collaboration with the masters there.

 In Gerbeaud Café – faithfully to our founder, Émile Gerbead’s innovation – , our guests can taste classic coffee house courses beyond sliced cakes and packaged sweets.
-Gerbeaud as once, today is still one of the biggest and most prominent confectionery and café in Europe.
+Gerbeaud as once, today is still one of the biggest and most prominent confectioneries and cafés in Europe.